Zoning Bylaw Updates

 A zoning bylaw is a living document that requires ongoing amendments to continue to meet municipal goals and objectives.
 Zoning bylaw updates are regularly undertaken by the City to implement new municipal policies, improve regulations, incorporate changes in Provincial or Federal legislation, and to address administrative issues.

-The following is a list of projects recently completed or currently underway.
-Any future initiatives to update the Zoning Bylaw will be listed here when they commence.
+The following is a list of completed and current projects.
+Future initiatives to update the Zoning Bylaw will be listed here.

-- Duncan Ave., Sunvalley Cres. and Simpson Rd.
+- New SRH zone for Duncan Ave., Sunvalley Cres., and Simpson Rd.
 Neighbourhood

 Minor housekeeping amendments are undertaken, as needed, to improve regulations and address administrative issues.
 The City has completed two comprehensive housekeeping amendments since the adoption of Zoning Bylaw No. 2400-2014.
 These amendments, completed in 2015 and 2016, included modifications to the Zoning Bylaw text and maps to provide greater clarity and consistency, address non-conforming situations, and resolve minor clerical issues.